1Password/arboard/README.md

 an isolated sandbox, such as Flatpak or Snap, you'll need to expose the X11 socket to the application _in addition_ to the Wayland communication interface.

+### Clipboard Ownership

+Some apps and users may notice that sometimes values copied to a Linux clipboard with this crate vanish before anyone gets the chance to paste, or just aren't available when you expect them to be.
+The root behind these problems is _selection ownership_.

+X11 and Wayland put the responsibility for answering paste requests and serving data on the application which originally copied it onto the clipboard.
+This usually means the app using `arboard`.
+Nothing you copy to the clipboard is sent anywhere to start.
+It stays inside `arboard` until something else on the system requests it, which is very different to how the clipboard works on other platforms like macOS or Windows.

+Note that `arboard` may attempt to warn you about these conditions when compiled in debug mode, to improve the debugging experience.
+Even if you don't see these warnings, you should double check the lifetime of the `Clipboard` in your code.

+In some cases, an environment may have a clipboard manager installed.
+These services monitor the clipboard contents and do their best to retain a copy when needed to smooth over clipboard ownership changes.
+A clipboar manager can make contents available even after a process previously owning it exits.

+In order to keep the contents around longer, make sure that you don't `Drop` your `Clipboard` object right away or terminate the copying process too fast.
+This is why, at times, adding a call to `sleep()` near the set operation makes it behave more reliabily: the background thread `arboard` uses for serving clipboard contents has more time to run and let other apps (including clipboard managers) make requests for the contents.
+However `sleep` isn't the recommended approach.

+If your application is exiting, you must make sure there is a clipboard manager running on the system.
+If nothing is listening for the clipboard ownership transfer, or made a copy previously, the data will be lost.
+Note that this isn't a complete guarantee as races are possible if your program's main thread is exiting.
+If you would like to fully synchronize the clipboard "paste" before exiting, you can use the [wait](https://docs.rs/arboard/latest/arboard/trait.SetExtLinux.html#tymethod.wait) method when setting contents on the clipboard.
+This will block the calling thread until another app has requested, and then received, the data.

+If your application is longer-running (ie a GUI, TUI, etc), it is highly recommended that you either store the `Clipboard` object in some long-lived data structure (like app context, etc) or utilize `wait` method mentioned above, and/or threading to make sure another app can request the clipboard data later.

+We welcome suggestions to improve on the above issues in ways that don't degrade other use cases.

 ## Example

 ```rust